explore

 Hidden Lake Lookout is located just outside the boundary for the North Cascades National Park.

-Hidden Lake Lookout was the first lookout hike I did in Washington, and what an introduction it was!
+Hidden Lake Lookout was the first fire lookout hike I did in Washington, and what an introduction it was!
 Perched precariously on a mound of rocks at 6,850 feet, Hidden Lake Lookout offers expansive views of southern North Cascades National Park and the Glacier Peak Wilderness.

 I always think of the hike to Hidden Lake Lookout as consisting of three fairly distinct sections.
 The firs section resembles many other trails in the North Cascades as it slowly switchbacks its way through dense forest.
 Thanks almost abruptly, the path opens up and zig-zags its way up through a massive open valley.